 This chart shows more dispersion than the graph from 2019, were most of the tools were in the right upper corner.
 Firewall and ACLs are still the most commonly used to handle security issues by the NOCs (Firewalls are used by 97% of the respondents and ACLs by 80%) but, in terms of importance, IDS and IPS are on top of the ranking.
-Firewall, IDS and IPS are also the most important tools for them, and FreeRadius is the 4th both for importance and for rating.
+Firewall, IDS and IPS are also the most important tools for them, and FreeRadius is in fourth place, both for importance and for rating.
 Some other tools are less used and less relevant for the NOCs.

 Table 29 shows the usage trends of the Security Management tools, comparing the position they occupy in the responses count table (sorting by number of responses for each tool).
-There are no significant changes in the first five positions in the table, and Request Tracker goes up 6 positions compared to 2019, but it is still below the position in 2016.
-Nemo is included, although it is in the 11th position, because it is used by the same amount of users than the E-Mail Security Appliance in the 10th position and BGMON, in the 9th position.
+There are no significant changes in the first five positions of the table, and Request Tracker goes up six positions compared to 2019, but it is still below the position in 2016.
+Nemo is included, although it is in 11th position, because it is used by the same number of users as the email Security Appliance in the 10th position and BGMON, in the 9th position.

 Tool 2016 2019 2023 Trend

 FIREWALL 1 1 1 0

 ACL 2 2 2 0

 IPS 4 3 1

-FREERADIUS 3 4 ▼ -1
+FREERADIUS 3 3 4 -1

 IDS 5 5 0

-TACACS+ 7 6 1
+TACACS+ 5 7 6 1

 KERBEROS 8 11 7 4

 REQUEST TRACKER 4 14 8 6

-BGMON 8 9 - -1
+BGMON 6 8 9 -1

-E-MAIL SECURITY APPLIANCE 6 10 - -4
+E-MAIL SECURITY APPLIANCE 6 10 -4

 NEMO 11 NEW